bytefish/OpenSkyFlightTracker/README.md

 # OpenSkyFlightTracker #

-This application implements a Backend and Frontend for a flight tracker using the OpenSky Network REST API, ASP.NET Core, Angular and Mapbox GL JS.
+This application implements a Backend and Frontend for a flight tracker using the OpenSky Network REST API, ASP.NET Core, Angular and MapLibre GL JS.
 It uses Server-Sent Events to push data from the Backend to the Frontend.

 ## What's included ##